bparanj/crystal/electronics/zettel/voltage-divider.md

  Loading occurs when a load (like a circuit or device) is connected to the output of a voltage divider.
 This can alter the effective resistance of the lower part of the divider, changing the output voltage from its unloaded value.

  The effect of loading on a voltage divider is like adding weight to one side of a seesaw.
 Just as additional weight changes the balance point of the seesaw, connecting a load to a voltage divider changes the "balance" of voltages in the circuit.

+ PENDING

+ Is this experiment already in experiments folder?

  To demonstrate loading effects:

  1) Set up a voltage divider with a 9V source, R1 = 10kΩ, and R2 = 10kΩ.
 The expected output is 4.5V.